glouppe/info8006-introduction-to-ai/lecture10.md

 ???

-- Pre-emphasis: amply the high frequencies.
+- Pre-emphasis: amplify the high frequencies.
 - Windowing: split the signal into short-time frames.
 - FFT: calculate the frequency spectrum and compute the power spectrum (periodogram).
 - Filter banks: apply triangular filter (around 40) on a Mel-scale to the power spectrum to extract frequency bands.